Junkers Ju 89: Development

 While these beliefs seemed validated by Germany's early successes in the Blitzkrieg, the lack of strategic bombing capability severely hampered the Luftwaffe in the Battle of Britain and Operation Barbarossa.

 First prototype

-On 11 April 1937, the Ju 89 prototype D-AFIT (V1, c/n 4911) was first flown by Hesselbach.
-Just 2½ weeks after the first flight, on 29 April 1937, the further development of both strategic bombers was cancelled by the RLM.
+On 11 April 1937, the Ju 89 prototype D-AFIT (V1, c/n 4911) was first flown by Peter Hesselbach.
+Just 2½ weeks after the first flight, on 29 April 1937, the further development of both the Ju 89 and the Dornier Do 19 was cancelled by the RLM.
 The reason for this step was the high fuel consumption of heavy bombers, as well as because a large number of bombers could only be manufactured if these bombers were medium bombers, like the Ju 88.

 Second prototype

 Junkers completed the second Ju 89 prototype D-ALAT July 1937.
 Junkers used both prototypes for extensive flight tests to get experience of the stability and flight controls of large aircraft, but the third prototype V3 was stopped after the programme was cancelled.

 On 4 June 1938, Junkers achieved a new payload/altitude world record with the second prototype D-ALAT with 5000 kg payload at an altitude of 9312 m, (4000 m more than a Short Stirling with the same payload).
 On 8 June 1938, D-ALAT reached an altitude of 7242 m with 10000 kg.
 In late 1938, both aircraft were transferred to the Luftwaffe, where they were used as heavy transport aircraft.

 Both Ju 89 prototypes seem to have been scrapped by the end of 1939, although some sources claim that they were still in use the following year in Norway.
 During testing, Luft Hansa expressed an interest in an airliner to be developed from the type, which led Junkers to rebuild the incomplete third prototype as the Ju 90.